Google Pixel 4a review: A Nexus phone by any other name

 Design, hardware, what's in the box

-The Pixel 4a is Google's first embrace of the in-display "punch hole" front-facing camera, and it's probably overdue.
-This allowed the designers to substantially trim away bezel from the phone and increase the size of the screen, while actually making the phone itself smaller.
+The Pixel 4a is Google's first use of an in-display "punch hole" front-facing camera, and it's probably overdue.
+This allowed the designers to trim away most bezel from the phone and increase the size of the screen—while actually making the phone itself smaller.
 The Pixel 4a is over 7mm shorter than the Pixel 3a, and slightly narrower, but it has around 3-4% more visible display area.
-I know that calling this a "small" phone is a bit of a joke to some people when looked at through the lens of smartphone history, but this phone is ergonomically outstanding for all but reaching the very tippy top of the screen.
+I know that calling this a "small" phone is a bit of a joke to some people versus the phones of four or five years ago, but the 4a is ergonomically outstanding for all but reaching the very tippy top of the screen.
 It's a good size, and quite light at just 143g (for reference, it's slightly wider but shorter than a standard Pixel 4, and weighs nearly 20g less).
-It also won't become unmanageably bulky if you throw a case on it.
+It also won't become unmanageably bulky if you throw a case on it, something I do think really gets overlooked with our modern, super-sized phones.

 The screen itself is a nice, if not amazing, 5.8" 1080p OLED panel with HDR support.
-While not as good as the one you'd get on a Pixel 4 XL or Galaxy S20 (the ambient brightness and contrast just aren't as good), this feels like a substantial upgrade from last year's phones, especially given there's a sunlight "overboost" mode to make the screen more legible when outdoors.
+While not as good as the one you'd get on a Pixel 4 XL or Galaxy S20 (the ambient brightness and contrast just aren't there), this feels like a substantial upgrade from last year's phones, especially given there's a sunlight "overboost" mode to make the screen more legible when outdoors.
 I've been pleasantly surprised that Google apparently didn't cheap out here, because it's such an easy place to do it.
 The one issue I've had?
 Autobrightness.
 The Pixel 4a's automatic brightness will randomly fluctuate for no apparent reason on my phone, and even after Google issued an update to remedy it, I'm still experiencing occasional wonk with it that I've not really seen on any other phone.
-When asked for comment about the issue recurring, Google didn't provide an answer in time for my review.
-Other reviewers I spoke to have not noted this issue, which leads me to suspect some kind of hardware defect may be in play on my particular unit (on a Pixel, shocking).
+When asked for comment about the issue recurring, Google didn't provide an answer in time for my review, but is providing a new phone to me to see if the issue recurs.
+Other reviewers I spoke to have not noted this issue, but I have seen a few complain about it online, which leads me to suspect some kind of hardware defect may be in play on my particular unit (on a Pixel, shocking).

 As plastic phones go, this is a very nice plastic phone.

 The plastic body of the phone is not my favorite.
 While the build quality does feel quite good for a plastic phone, the matte, soft-touch black finish is an absolute grease magnet the moment you take the 4a out of the box.
 Buy a case, a skin, or just something.
 Sadly, I was not provided a case (I know, I know; spoiled journalist complains, more at 11), and my Pixel 4a is basically in a state of perma-grease.
 It also already has small areas that have been polished smooth by taking it in and out of my pocket all day.
-As for the rest of the the phone physically, the power and volume buttons are nice and clicky with good travel, as is typical of Pixels, and Google's even given the 4a Gorilla Glass 3, an upgrade from the 3a's Dragontrail.
+As for the rest of the phone physically, the power and volume buttons are nice and clicky with good travel, as is typical of Pixels, and Google's even given the 4a Gorilla Glass 3, an upgrade from the 3a's Dragontrail.
 All in all, as plastic phones go, this is a very nice plastic phone.
+(One aside: I badly tweaked the SIM tray on my review unit when popping it out, because the plastic surround cover is just so soft.
+Be careful.)

 On the audio front, you have a 3.5mm headphone jack, and on that note, you might want to use it: the stereo speakers are mediocre at best.
 The 4a gets reasonably loud, but to hear almost anything you have to crank it to near max volume, at which point it sounds kind of unpleasant, if reasonably clear.
 The top earpiece speaker in particular is just a bit grating to listen to at such high levels.
 It's usable for something like YouTube, but not much else.
 I've had no issues with call quality or the microphones.